Pain management after surgery

 • Intravenous patient-controlled analgesia pump.
 Known as a PCA, this is a computerized pump that safely allows you to push a button to deliver a small amount of pain medication into your IV line.
 The pump will allow only so much medication — no matter how often you push the button — so there is little worry that you will give yourself too much.
 One way you can get too much medicine from the pump is if a family member pushes the button for you.
 Do not allow anyone to push the button for you.
 This is a major safety feature of the pump; you need to be awake enough to know that you need more medication.

 • Epidural analgesia.
-For pain management in certain types of surgical patients, the anesthesiologist places an epidural catheter that delivers a continuous amount of medication to help desensitize the surgical site.
+For pain management in certain types of surgical patients, the anesthesia provider places an epidural catheter that delivers a continuous amount of medication to help desensitize the surgical site.
 Depending on the type of surgery, the epidural site can vary from the lower back to the middle of the back.
 While the epidural is in place, you will be monitored closely.
-The nurse will work with the anesthesiologist to meet your pain goal and keep you comfortable.
+The nurse will work with the anesthesia provider to meet your pain goal and keep you comfortable.

 During the first 24 hours, your pain level will be monitored frequently, with your oxygen level and breathing monitored continuously.
 Staff will regularly take your blood pressure, pulse and temperature and will ask about your ability to move your legs and what sensations you are experiencing.
 All of this is to ensure that the epidural is working correctly to maintain your pain goal while still allowing you to get out of bed and walk.
 You may need oxygen while the epidural is in place.